uwspstar/FullStack/webpack/readme.md

 # Webpack 2
-- Webpack 2: The Complete Developer's Guide https://www.udemy.com/webpack-2-the-complete-developers-guide/learn/lecture/6308308#overview
+- Webpack 2: The Complete Developer's Guide by Stephen Grider https://www.udemy.com/webpack-2-the-complete-developers-guide/learn/lecture/6308308#overview
 ```
 The purpose of webpack is :